 - Only lasts for 90 drops and 90 days

 3. Carlson Baby’s Super Daily Liquid Vitamin D3 Drops

-This product provides the recommended daily dose of vitamin D3 of 400 IU with one drop.
-Each bottle contains 365 drops, which means you can use this every day for a year.
-With one purchase, you’ll be set for the entire year for all your children!
+This liquid vitamin D product provides the recommended daily dose of vitamin D3 of 400 IU with one drop.
+Each bottle contains 365 drops, which means you can use this every day for a year!

 These baby drops are formulated with 3 simple ingredients which are vitamin D3, coconut oil, and palm oil.
-When consumed, coconut oil and palm oil have been linked to brain health and heart health.
+When consumed, coconut and palm oil have been linked to brain and heart health.